Can I Use HSA or FSA Funds for Recovery Equipment?

 Submit your claim with all documentation

 Upload receipt, LMN, and physician records through your administrator’s portal.
 Most process within 5–10 business days.
-If denied, you have up to three formal appeal levels in most FSA plans.
+If denied, most FSA plans allow three formal appeal levels.

 5